-The important question is how long before it will spoil.
-The answer depends if the container is sealed or open and whether it is stored in the refrigerator, freezer or at room temperature.
+The important question is how long can coconut milk last.
+The answer depends on whether the carton is sealed or open and whether it is kept in the fridge, freezer, or at room temperature.

-For example, the shelf life of an unopened can of coconut milk is approximately between two to five years.
-You can rely on that as long as the sealed can does not have any punctures or bulges.
-If it does, then the product has been compromised and you must throw it away immediately.
+The shelf life of unopened canned coconut milk when properly stored is approximately between two to five years, as long as the sealed can does not have any punctures or bulges.
+If it does, then it has been compromised and must be discarded immediately.

 Always check for freshness prior to use.

-There are many obvious visual signs that will tell you that it is time to throw away any unused coconut milk.
+There are many obvious visual signs that will help you tell if coconut milk has gone bad and that it is time to throw away any unused coconut milk.